 ▪ Become more knowledgable about the college application and financial aid process.

-The College Access Corps grant allows selected member campuses, non-profits, or K-12 institutions to hire an AmeriCorps member to help coordinate college access programs in their local communities.
+The College Access Corps grant allows selected member campuses, non-profits, or K-12 institutions to bring on board an AmeriCorps member to help coordinate college access programs in their local communities.
 AmeriCorps members will recruit and train college students from their campuses or participating campuses to act as college access coaches to economically disadvantaged youth in schools, community agencies, or to student groups, that have a student population that is at least 50% eligible for the federally-funded free/reduced lunch program.

 ▪To recruit and train 500 college students to act as college access coaches that provide at least 15 hours of college access intervention to 4,500 ED K-12 youth.